plone/documentation/develop/plone/forms/files.rst

 If your form content is something else than traversable context object then you must fix file download URLs manually.

-Migrating custom content for blobs
+Migrating Custom Content For Blobs
 ====================================

 Some hints how to migrate your custom content: